Ray Stantz: Ghostbusters: The Video Game

 A likeness of Aykroyd, circa 1991 (the year in which the game takes place) appears in the Ghostbusters: The Video Game, that was released on June 16, 2009.
 Aykroyd also reprised his role for the game by voicing him.
 In the game, Stantz is eager to expand his knowledge in regards to researching the paranormal.
 More than once he asks the Rookie to collect samples and take readings for later research.
 Ray is also the most vocally supportive of the Rookie.

 It is mentioned that the mortgage for the Ghostbusters Headquarters is in his name.
 His selection for the Stay Puft Marshmallow Man's form of Gozer's "Destructor Form" was mentioned in a quote "It wasn't me this time, I swear it!" when the Ghostbusters see that the Stay Puft Marshmallow Man is once again terrorizing New York.
 Ray is the most visibly shaken to see the Stay Puft Marshmallow Man again.

-Ray is shown to possess skill in operating nautical vessels (i.e.: migrant sponge observation, mentioned earlier) as he's the primary navigator on Marine Ecto-8.
+Ray is shown to possess skill in operating nautical vessels (i.e. migrant sponge observation, mentioned earlier) as he is the primary navigator on Marine Ecto-8.

-One patron of Ray's occult bookstore, is unhappy of him closed his store for ghostbustings, and she left him a message on the Ghostbusters' answering machine in hope to still able to order items from him.
+One patron of Ray's occult bookstore, is unhappy because Stantz closed his store for ghostbusting endeavours, and leaves him a message on the Ghostbusters' answering machine in hope to still be able to order items from him.